source-foundry/Hack/README.md

 ### A typeface designed for source code

-Hack is designed to be a workhorse typeface for code.
+Hack is designed to be a workhorse typeface for source code.
 It has deep roots in the libre, open source typeface community and expands upon the contributions of the [Bitstream Vera](https://www.gnome.org/fonts/) &amp; [DejaVu](http://dejavu-fonts.org/wiki/Main_Page) projects.
+The large x-height + wide aperture + low contrast design make it legible at commonly used source code text sizes with a sweet spot that runs in the 8px - 14px range.
+The full set of changes to the upstream source are available in the [changelog](https://github.com/source-foundry/Hack/blob/master/CHANGELOG.md).

-The project is in active development.
-We welcome your input and contributions.
+The project is in active development and we welcome your input and contributions.
+You may view our design objectives and contributing instructions in [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Contents